davibusanello/100-days-of-code/log.md

 **Today's Progress**: I continue working in the Vue app and learned about testing with Jest and how to use it.

 **Thoughts:** Today I am travelling then it was an easy day

+### Day 4: July 21, 2018

+**Today's Progress**: I continue working in the Vue app and learning about testing with Jest.

+**Thoughts:** I think that I will need back to basics of ES5&6 or back to the scratch of modern JS

+### Day 5: July 22, 2018

+**Today's Progress**: I continue working in the Vue app, also I worked in a wrapper to use 'yay' as Pacman wrapper in dotbot, and I am planning to extract it as dotbot's plugin to be available to others.

+**Thoughts:** Dotbot is written in Python and I thought maybe my code would be a real mess since Python was never my primary language and I have not used it for years.

+### Day 6: July 23, 2018

+**Today's Progress**: I continue working in the Vue app and thinking about the Dotbot's plugin

+**Thoughts:**

+### Day 7: July 24, 2018

+**Today's Progress**: I continue learning Vue.js and also how to make component available as NPM package.

+**Thoughts:** I really like to create reusable things such as components, others libraries etc.